MileHacker Logo

 Local Connectivity

-Local SIM cards ("chip") are available from major providers like Claro, Vivo, and TIM.
+Local SIM cards ("chip") are can be rented from main providers like Claro, Vivo, and TIM.
 Registration with a CPF (Brazilian tax ID) is usually expected.
-Tourist SIM card options simplify the process.
+Tourist CHOICES for sim cards simplify the process.
 Consider an eSIM from Airalo for easy setup before arrival.

 Digital Communication Options